A 'big sigh' for Baraclough as Windsor Park erupts

 "It's been tough for the boys because if you lose two members of the squad, you know they get close and they don't like to see that happen to anyone.
 It could have played a major factor but they rallied and got a result.

-"Today was an example of squad that is close together.
+"This was an example of squad that is close together.
 They're a close-knit bunch who enjoy performing for the fans.
 They need that backing from the fans."

 Need to back victory up